Centers and Clusters

 The UNT Philosophy of Water Project promotes water education, research and outreach activities with local and international organizations, providing intellectual analysis, hands-on learning experiences, collaborative connections, and academic conferences.

-Rural Sustainability Project
+Rural Sustainability Workshops

 Our purpose is to engender conversation among rural activists and scholars, and to share traditional ecological and scientific knowledge to address global stress on biodiversity and ecosystem health.
 The workshop will focus on rural areas of India, Mexico, and other countries in Asia, Africa, and South America, in order to address non-western ways of thinking and acting upon globalizing pressures.